xih0320/MDD-Bioinformatics-ML/README.md

 Downloaded using GEOquery in R.

 ---
-## Conclusion

-This project demonstrates an integrated bioinformatics and machine learning workflow to identify biologically meaningful patterns in MDD.

-Both statistical and predictive modeling approaches consistently indicate that **immune-related mechanisms play a central role in MDD**, highlighting potential biomarkers for future research.

----
 ## Key Takeaway

 This project demonstrates that immune-related gene signatures consistently emerge across differential expression, network analysis, and machine learning models, highlighting immune dysregulation as a central mechanism in MDD.